Fu Sheng (scholar): Legacy

-Along with Dong Zhongshu, Fu Sheng is recognized as one of the most important Confucianists of the Han Dynasty.
-He is often venerated in Confucian temples along with other sages, and has been a subject of many poems, essays, and paintings.
+Along with Dong Zhongshu, Fu Sheng is recognized as one of the most important Confucianists of the Han dynasty.
+He is often venerated in Confucian temples along with other sages, and has been the subject of many poems, essays, and paintings.
 Tang dynasty poet-painter Wang Wei's portrait of him is now in the collection of the Osaka City Museum of Fine Arts in Japan, and another portrait by the Ming dynasty painter Cui Zizhong is in the Shanghai Museum.

 Fu Sheng's family remained prominent throughout the Han dynasty.
 His descendant Fu Shou married Emperor Xian, the last emperor of Han.

 Fu Sheng's offspring held the title of Wujing Boshi (五經博士; Wǔjīng Bóshì).

 Fu's tomb is still extant in Zouping County, Shandong province.
 Its remains measure 45 meters in diameter and 2 meters in height.
 In Zouping there also used to be a Fu Sheng Temple, a Fu Sheng Academy, and a Fu Sheng Township.